treasure-data/td-ios-sdk/README.md

 - Server side upload timestamp feature is removed.
 - New `enableAutoAppendLocalTimestamp` and `disableAutoAppendLocalTimestamp` to help automatically track local timestamp.
 - `uuid` is now reserved column name.
 If you try to add value to event's `uuid` key, you won't see the column show up in the database.
+- Auto tracking of client id by adding `td_ip` field is no longer supported.

 ## Installation